Last updated: May 4, 2026

-Starting an HVAC business in New Hampshire has some important licensing distinctions that depend on the type of work you do.
-There is no single statewide “HVAC contractor license” in New Hampshire.
-Instead, the NH OPLC Mechanical Safety and Licensing Board licenses specific categories of mechanical work: fuel gas fitting (natural gas and propane), oil heating, and mechanical businesses providing gas, plumbing, domestic appliance, or hearth services.
-If you only do refrigeration and air conditioning (no gas work), you may not need a state mechanical license – but you still need EPA 608 certification for refrigerant handling.
-Rules Mec 300 and Mec 604 regarding initial license requirements and examination were updated effective February 13, 2026.
+New Hampshire HVAC licensing is category-specific: there is no single statewide “HVAC contractor license.”
+Instead, the NH OPLC Mechanical Safety and Licensing Board licenses individuals by the type of mechanical work they perform — with a four-tier fuel gas fitter ladder for gas work and a separate voluntary Oil Heating Technician certification for oil-fired systems.
+The Mechanical Business Entity License ($275) is required for businesses providing gas, plumbing, domestic appliance, or hearth services.
+If you only do refrigeration and air conditioning without any gas connections, you may not need a state individual mechanical license — but you still need federal EPA 608 certification for refrigerant handling.
+NH updated its mechanical codes to the 2021 IBC/IMC/IFGC standards effective July 1, 2024.

 HVAC Business Requirements in New Hampshire at a Glance